Yoontae6719/Data-Driven-portfolio-optimization/README.md

 # Portfolio optimization

-This is the origin Pytorch implementation of *Portfolio optimization*.
+This is the origin Pytorch implementation of *Data Driven Portfolio Optimization*.

 **News**(03, 08, 2024): Will be updated.